 Holocaust & ToleranceTaking an active role in keeping the memory and the lessons of the Holocaust alive, a number of Northern California organizations provide educational programs and offer support to survivors and their families.

 Organizes reunions and events for Kindertransport Survivors and the next generations.
 The KTA is also involved in Holocaust education through a Speakers Bureau and traveling exhibits.

-Co-sponsors Sonoma State University Holocaust and Genocide Lecture Series; coordinates presentations by survivors and descendants of the Holocaust and genocide in school and university classrooms, providing training and support.
+Supports Sonoma State University Center for the Study of the Holocaust and Genocide and co-sponsors the lecture series; coordinates school presentations by survivors and descendants of the Holocaust and other genocides.

 Reparations claims assistance, emergency services including food assistance, case management, home care, medical assistance, home visits and wellness services.
 Services available in English, Russian and Hebrew.

 Taped testimonies and transcripts of concentration camp survivors, ghetto survivors, liberators, Shanghai survivors, and people surviving in hiding, now living in San Mateo County.
 By appt.